-- Lock Strike code does not work in the Secure mode. - Wrong entries return the controller to Normal mode. - Code 0000 erases the Lock Strike code. - The factory default 4-digit Lock Strike code is 2580.
+- Lock Strike Code 1 does not work in the Secure mode. - Wrong entries returns the controller to Normal mode. - Code 0000 erases the Lock Strike Code 1. - The factory default 4-digit Lock Strike code is 2580.

 To change the Lock Strike code: